felix-hilden/tekore/docs/documents/advanced_usage.rst

 Secondly, the client can temporarily use another token for requests.
-This is particularly handy if only one client instance is created but there are many users, tokens are manually refreshed or a user has different scopes.
+This is particularly handy if only one client instance is created but there are many users, several tokens are associated with a single user perhaps due to different scopes, or tokens are manually refreshed.

 .. code:: python